Publicity

-In marketing, publicity is the public visibility or awareness for any product, service, person or organization (company, charity, etc.).
+In marketing, publicity is the public visibility or awareness for any product, service, person or organization.
 It may also refer to the movement of information from its source to the general public, often (but not always) via the media.
-The subjects of publicity include people of public interest, goods and services, organizations, and works of art or entertainment.
+The subjects of publicity include people of public recognition, goods and services, organizations, and works of art or entertainment.

 A publicist is someone that carries out publicity, while public relations (PR) is the strategic management function that helps an organization establish and maintain communication with the public.
 This can be done internally, without the use of popular media.
 From a marketing perspective, publicity is one component of promotion and marketing.
 The other elements of the promotional mix are advertising, sales promotion, direct marketing and personal selling.

 Organizations will sometimes organize events designed to attract media coverage, and subsequently, provide positive publicity; these events are known as publicity stunts.